About the Dialysis Fund

 • Each dialysis patient and their companions Deluxe Balcony Stateroom.
 Average price is $3,600.00 in the Caribbean/$4,900.00 in Alaska or equivalent amount toward another cabin category of your choice.
 Balcony cabin pricing may very depending on the HIGH SEAS RALLY you attend.

-• Dialysis patient’s airfare, if flying from anywhere within the continental U.S. and Canada.
+• Dialysis patient and companion’s airfare, if flying from anywhere within the continental U.S. and Canada.

 I night Hotel stay at the port the night prior to the cruise departure date.

 • Shore Excursion expenses.
 Debbie’s Dialysis Fund will also give each dialysis patient cash to spend as they like during the rally – this varies depending on how many patients are on board and money raised previous cruise but usually between $300-$1,000